4.3 What are MOOCs?

 Although the ‘massive’ of the title implies that vast numbers of students are necessary, this isn’t always the case; some MOOCs can be relatively small in scale but many have attracted large numbers of students.

-The term ‘MOOC’ was coined by Dave Cormier and arose after his analysis of one of the first MOOCs, the ‘Connectivism and Connected Knowledge’ course (known as CCK08) run by George Siemens and Stephen Downes.
-Other early pioneers include David Wiley and Alec Couros: they both ran open versions of campus courses, whereby a course with fee-paying students with access to the course instructor was also made open to anyone to participate.
-However, the non-fee-paying participants didn’t receive the direct support of a tutor or lecturer (the model we have adopted for this course).
+The term ‘MOOC’ was coined by Dave Cormier and arose after his analysis of one of the first MOOCs, the ‘’ course (known as CCK08) run by George Siemens and Stephen Downes.
+Other early pioneers include David Wiley and Alec Couros, who both ran open versions of campus courses, whereby a course with fee-paying students with access to the course instructor was also made open to non-fee-paying participants who didn’t receive the direct support of a tutor or lecturer.

-MOOCs need to be open to all, so tend to adopt a range of technologies.
-The result is often a more distributed course structure than traditional courses, with learners using their own blogs in combination with a central asynchronous system (such as a blog or a VLE) and a synchronous tool (such as Collaborate).
+MOOCs need to be open to all, so tend to adopt a range of delivery mechanisms.
+The result is often a more distributed course structure than traditional courses, with learners using their own blogs or social media in combination with centrally provided resources.

 Activity 12: Background to MOOCs